Alerting and Notifications

 Uptrace supports 2 types of monitors: metric and error monitors.

-Metric monitors allow to create alerts and receive notifications when metric values meet certain conditions.
+Metric monitors allow you to create alerts and receive notifications when metric values meet certain conditions, for example, the number of failed requests is greater than 100 in the last 3 minutes.

-Error monitors allow to receive notifications for certain errors (exceptions) and logs, for example, production logs with the ERROR severity level.
+Error monitors allow to receive notifications for certain errors (exceptions) and logs, for example, there is a production log with the severity level ERROR.
+The number of logs does not matter.

 Notification channels

-You can create notification channels to receive notifications via email, Slack, Telegram, PagerDuty, Opsgenie, AlertManager, and webhooks.
-You can specify which notification channels to use when creating monitors.
+You can create notification channels to receive notifications via email, Slack/Mattermost, Telegram, Microsoft Teams, PagerDuty, Opsgenie, AlertManager, and webhooks.
+You can specify which notification channels to use when creating a monitor.

 To create a notification channel: